Claybarn/RoboIAP/README.md

 ## Introduction

 The RoboIAP project seeks to automate (robo) and improve upon how a 24-hour intermittent access paradigm (IAP) is run.
-Experiment hardware, experiment software and post-hoc data analysis will be covered on this page.
+However, the device and procedures described here are applicable to most procdures where drinking is measured.
+On this page, we will explain the experimental hardware, software, and post-hoc data analysis.
 At present, RoboIAP improves upon IAP by collecting information on how rodents consume alcohol in a 24-hour trial.
-By measures the liquid level every second, individual bouts and various bout characteristics can be analyzed.
+Measuring the liquid level every second, individual bouts and various bout characteristics can be analyzed.
 Thus, RoboIAP presents an improvement upon how IAP is run.

-The rest of this page is broken down into experiment hardware, experiment software, running the experiment and post-hoc analysis.
+The rest of this page is broken down into experiment hardware, experiment software, running the experiment, and post-hoc analysis.
 Each section is further broken down into subsections, one being an overview with the others being specific to the section, allowing for expounding on the pertinent details.

 ## Experiment Hardware

 ### Overview:

-All hardware components can be found in the parts list and the details of the setup will be hashed out below.
-Briefly, A microcontroller (Arduino Uno) collects analog data from multiple vegetronix liquid level sensors and stores the data on an SD card via a data logging shield.
+All hardware components can be found in the parts list and the details of the setup will be described out below.
+Briefly, A microcontroller (Arduino Uno) collects analog data from multiple Vegetronix liquid level sensors and stores the data on an SD card via a data logging shield.
 The sensor wire is immersed in a graduated custom bottle in order to sense the level of liquid.
 At the other end, the bottle is connected via silicone tubing to a sipper.
 Thorough sealing with a rubber stopper and silicone gel creates the airtight chamber necessary for the sipper to properly function.
 As the rodents drink, the liquid level falls and is detected by the sensor for storage on the SD card.
-As the rodents cannot be given access simultaneously, a button is used to act as a timestamp, facilitating trial alignment between animals.
+A button has also been added to the sensor, which provides a timestamp each time it is pressed.
+We have used this to timestamp the insertion of the sipper into the homecage, which facilitates post-hoc analysis.

 ### Arduino/SD Shield: